Etherlight-beep/odin-recipes/README.md

 # odin-recipes

-A basic recipes website using the basic knolegde i've aqduired throught this lesson, its going to have link to a few recipes.
+A basic recipe website using the knolegde i've aqduired throught this lesson, its going to have link to a few recipes.